 A significant component of the Plan is focused on bicycle safety education programs for school age bike riders and commuters.
-Other agencies such as the Paso Robles School District, SLO Rideshare and SLO County Bike Coalition are included as partners to work with on programs such as the Safe Routes to School Program and bike safety training.
 Additionally, programs are included to work with the business community to encourage bike riding to businesses and bicycle-related tourism.

 The Bicycle Master Plan includes a list of proposed bikeway improvements and cost estimates.
 Each bikeway shown on the maps is described on the project list.
-The improvement list identifies short-, mid-, and long-term improvements.
-This is intended to provide general prioritized guidance for projects to pursue over time.
-Short-term projects are generally less expensive and easier to improve, while the long-term project list includes projects that are more complex and expensive.
+This list is intended to provide general prioritized guidance for projects to pursue over time.
+Priority 1 projects are generally less expensive and easier to improve, while the Priority 2 and 3 projects that are more complex and expensive.
 However, improvements may come forward in a different order than listed if funding (and funding partners) becomes available.